 The injuries you suffer in a truck accident could alter the course of your life for years to come.
 In serious cases, your accident could impact your quality of life forever.
-Financial compensation could be available if the truck accident occurred because of negligence.
+Financial compensation could be available for truck accident victims whose injuries were the result of negligence.

 Securing a monetary award following your accident could help you, but it is also frequently easier said than done.
 Trucking companies and their insurance carriers often fight back against personal injury claims and lawsuits.
 Discuss your options with a Massachusetts truck accident lawyer today.